Freelance PCB Designers: What You Need to Know to Thrive

 As a freelancer, you don’t receive sponsored opportunities to attend training and seminars.
 Therefore, to continue learning and networking, you need to be proactive and invest both your time and money to attend the right training.
 As a hardware designer, keeping up with the latest developments in your industry is extremely important.

 While staying competitive in terms of technical knowledge, you should also spend time developing business and management skills because that’s what freelancing is all about.
-Designing a PCB is only a part of the big picture.
+PCB designing and a PCB layout is only a part of the big picture.

 Ultimately, your success as a freelancer depends on your ability to produce excellent results despite tight deadlines.
 When you’re juggling multiple projects, you will wish that you had selected more intuitive and powerful PCB design software.